mikeplus64/journeyman/README.md

 An eDSL for creating tournaments.
 Use it as a library in a project that uses tournaments.

-# API documentation access
+# Documentation access

-API documentation is hosted at https://mikeplus64.github.io/journeyman
+- API documentation is hosted at https://mikeplus64.github.io/journeyman
+- The thesis document is available at https://mikeplus64.github.io/journeyman/thesis.pdf

 # Development setup